Russia is finding it harder to maintain military spending, like the purchase of new military helicopters and other remilitarization efforts.

 (GENYA SAVILOV/AFP/Getty Images)

-Editor's Note: Russia's worsening economic crisis has forced the Kremlin to make severe budget cuts.
-Going into 2016, the federal budget was tightened in all ministries except defense, in which spending was kept largely flat.
-After all, Russia is in the middle of conflicts in Syria and Ukraine and knows how dangerous it can be when its military capabilities languish.
-But in January the Russian Finance Ministry ordered another 10 percent spending cut for all ministries — including defense.
-And on March 6 Russia's deputy defense minister said the Defense Ministry would cut spending by an additional 5 percent this year.
-While the next reduction still needs to be approved, that it was proposed at all suggests Russia is willing to make cuts to anything, including all-important military expenses.
-Russian government sources from Vedomosti and Kommersant say the cuts will come from the military's ambitious rearmament program, though the Defense Ministry denies this.
-The following is a selection of analyses on how Russia has handled tightening finances by reducing military spending, well before the latest 5 percent defense cut.
+Russia's worsening economic crisis has forced the Kremlin to make further budget cuts for 2016.
+Going into 2016, the federal budget was tightened in all ministries, except defense, in which spending was kept largely flat.
+But in January, the Finance Ministry ordered another 10 percent spending cut for all ministries -- including defense.
+And on March 6, Russia's deputy defense minister said the Defense Ministry would cut spending by another 5 percent this year.
+The fact that it happened at all suggests Russia is willing to make cuts to anything, including all-important military expenses.
+The following are a selection of analyses on how Russia has handled its tightening finances by reducing military-related spending, even before the additional 5 percent defense cut....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.